So after I watched Godard’s Pierrot Le Fou I went for an evening walk with a question in my mind.

 The dogs also stopped, we were getting wet.
 Breathe, breathe, I told myself and started walking briskly.
 And then when the cool fog was all around and my nose felt very icy, the question in my mind escaped.

-Panting heavily, trying to catch up with the speed of the two dogs, I felt truly in the moment…I was in the present.
+Panting heavily, trying to catch up with the two dogs, I felt truly in the moment…I was in the present.

 As if someone was behind me with a gun, I ran so fast.
 The dogs were running next to me.
 It was downhill now and we increased our speed.
 ‘Thundering typhoons, run, run, run!’